The Innovation Union contains over thirty action points including ground-breaking initiatives like the European Innovation Partnerships.

-European Innovation Partnerships are a new way of bringing together public and private actors at EU, national and regional level to tackle the big challenges we face such as climate change, energy and food security, health and an ageing population.
-These challenges also represent opportunities for new business and the Partnerships will aim to give the EU a first-mover advantage in these markets.
+European Innovation Partnerships are a new way of bringing together public and private actors at EU, national and regional levels to tackle the big challenges we face such as climate change, energy and food security, health and an ageing population.
+These challenges also represent opportunities for new business and the Partnerships aim to give the EU a first-mover advantage in these markets.

 Europe needs to work better with its international partners.
 That means that Europe should continue to be open for access to its R&D programmes, while ensuring comparable conditions abroad.
 That also means the European Union and its Member States should treat scientific cooperation with third countries as an issue of common concern and develop common approaches to protect our interests.